Skip to main content

 A gamer desk with labels indicating ergonomic best practices for a balanced gaming lifestyle, including chair height, monitor eye level, and a wrist stretch reminder.

-Quest 3: The Sleep Potion Alchemy
+Quest 3: The Sleep Potion Crafting

 Late-night gaming is a siren that will dash your health against the rocks.
 I built a hard rule: the Blue Light Curtain falls one hour before bed.
 No screens.
 Instead, I prep for the next day (laying out clothes, writing a quick quest log for tomorrow).
 This wind-down ritual earns +20 XP.
 Sleep became a full restore, not a crash.
 I started waking up with a clarity I hadn’t felt since I was a kid.